FallenMAD/Eco__Cosmetics/README.md

   Also styles are implemented using **Sass(SCSS)** and advanced features like mixins, functions, variables and etc.

-  User interaction is implemented with hover effects, transition and Javascript.Also page has different animanitions.
+  User interaction is implemented with hover effects, transition and **Javascript**.Also page has different animanitions.

 # For what?